Christonja/100-days-of-code/log.md

 **Thoughts**: Not much to say today, managed an hour or so, finding I get more distracted only allocating an hour than I do allocating heaps of hours.
 I guess 1 hour doesn't quite give enough time to get a good flow going, at least not for me.
 Nonetheless, if I plan an hour and get sidetracked, I go for longer to make up for it.

+### Day 40: September 24, Mon, 2018

+**Today's Progress**: Working further through the React tutorials on FreeCodeCamp

+**Thoughts**: Getting more convuluted everyday!
+Like I say... it makes sense.
+But still.
+It's a whole new level of abstraction I wasn't ready for.